cbrandolino/log/books.md

 ## February 2019

+- From Zero to One, Peter Thiel, 4
-- Stubborn Attachments, Tyler Cowen, 3
+- Stubborn Attachments, Tyler Cowen, 2.5
 - Choke, Sian Beilock, 2

 ## January 2019